As a landlord, you’re likely contemplating whether furnishing your rental space leads to attracting more renters.

 Things to Keep in Mind Before Furnishing Your Rental Property

-Prior to furnishing your unit, consider these factors:
+Before furnishing a unit, a landlord should consider these factors:

 Where Your Rental Home is Located

 Survey the nearby places in your neighborhood.
-Are you in close proximity to schools, tourist spots, or the business district?
-If you are then you’re more likely to find tenants looking for furnished units.
+Are you near schools, tourist spots, or the business district?
+If you are then you’re more likely to find tenants looking for a furnished unit.

 You should state the nearby convenient places in your ads as well as the fact that the Virginia property comes furnished.